scopeusc/scope-f19/lesson-7/README.md

 # Lesson #7: Making Interactive Portfolio Part I
-We will be building a mini interactive portfolio website using jQuery and BootStrap within Javascript
+We will be building a mini interactive portfolio website using jQuery and Bootstrap within Javascript

 ## Setup

 1. We will first create a folder named `myPortfolio`.

-2. Open your myPorfolio using any editor of your choice and create a file named  `index.html`.
+2. Open your `myPortfolio` using any editor of your choice and create a file named  `index.html`.

 3. Inside `index.html`, type the following code.
 You can run your code by clicking on the `index.html` file and the system will direct you to the web page you defined.